ryan-mcclue/ryan-mcclue/src/knowledge.md

 SYSCLK is what would use to calculate cpu instruction cycles.

 # Hardware
+No direct translation from AWG to metric as stranded and solid AWG different

+RoHs (restriction of hazardous substances) solid 22AWG ampacity of 7A
+Lower gauge is thicker diametre, giving lower voltage drop and higher ampacity.
+Longer wire gives high voltage drop wire guage is diametre use solid wire as easier to work with than stranded (which handles flexing better, so better for final projects)

+Spring contacts in breadboards give higher contact resistance than say a perfboard Therefore, breadboard only good for say 500mA-1A

+Polarised/keyed connectors ensure connect right terminals which is good for PSUs, however want to reverse brushless dc motor direction.

+A motor's starting/stall current higher than run current due to torque generation to overcome intertia

 MEMS (Micro Electro Mechanical Systems) combines mechanical parts with electronics like some IC, i.e. circuitry with moving parts. e.g. microphone (sound waves cause diaphragm to move and cause induction), accelerometer, gyroscope (originally mechanical)